 A prestigious centre of education and home to some of England's finest architecture, art galleries and historic museums, Cambridge has much to offer.
-Serviced accommodation in Cambridge only makes seeing it all that much easier.
+Serviced apartments in Cambridge only makes seeing it all that much easier.

 Cambridge is amongst the most popular places to visit in the UK, meaning accommodation options are, as expected, numerous.
-When it comes to choosing your own accommodation though, luxury serviced apartments in Cambridge are the ideal choice.
+When it comes to choosing your own accommodation though, serviced apartments in Cambridge are the ideal choice.

 They accommodate for any visitor, staying for either the long or short-term.
 They can come with everything you would expect from a ‘home away from home’ too.
 This includes fully equipped kitchens, en-suite rooms, free parking, spacious living areas, washing facilities and much more.